IWOMP 2023 Call For Papers

 - Johannes Doerfert, Argonne National Laboratory

-- Alex Duran, Intel
+- Alejandro Duran, Intel

 - Deepak Eachempati, Hewlett Packard Enterprise

-- Jini Susan George, AMD
+- Jini George, AMD

 - Joachim Jenke, RWTH Aachen University